-Building on ongoing municipal sustainable development planning efforts, the USA Sustainable Cities Initiative (USA-SCI) is supporting SDG achievement strategies in three pilot US cities: New York (New York), Baltimore (Maryland), and San Jose (California).
-These cities will be global pioneers – the first to develop SDG-based city-level development strategies that will serve as a model for cities worldwide.Learn more about SCI Baltimore Learn more about SCI San Jose
+From 2014-2017, the USA Sustainable Cities Initiative (USA-SCI) supported SDG achievement strategies in three US cities by building on ongoing municipal sustainable development planning efforts.
+New York (New York), Baltimore (Maryland), and San José (California) are global pioneers – the first to develop SDG-based city-level development strategies that have served as models for cities worldwide.Learn more about SCI Baltimore Learn more about SCI San Jose

-City-university collaboration will be an integral part of achieving SDGs in American cities in the long term.
-SDSN and Climate Nexus are working in partnership with leading academic institutions including Columbia University, University of Baltimore, University of Maryland and San Jose State University, to support the technical process of developing long-term SDG-based strategies in the pilot cities.
+City-university collaboration is an integral part of achieving SDGs in American cities in the long term.
+In the first phase of the USA-SCI, SDSN collaborated with leading academic institutions–including Columbia University, University of Baltimore, University of Maryland, San Jose State University, and Stanford University–to support the technical process of developing long-term SDG-based strategies in each city.

-- An inclusive dialogue, across communities, on the relevance of the SDG process and how SDGs can be made responsive to city-level development challenges and opportunities;
+- Inclusive dialogues, across communities, on the relevance of the SDG process and how SDGs can be made responsive to city-level development challenges and opportunities;

 - The articulation of clear and compelling goals, specific to the city, yet aligned with the global SDGs, covering poverty, jobs, security, education, health, housing, infrastructure, low-carbon energy and environmental protection;

-- The operationalization of the goals, through carefully developed targets and indicators;
+- Exercises into how to operationalize the goals, through carefully developed targets and indicators;

-- Identifying good practices and encouraging their scale-up;
+- Identification of good practices and encouragement of their scale-up;

 - An “SDG recommendations report” for two pilot cities, outlining how the city’s sustainability efforts align with the SDGs, and offering next steps for achievement.
 Reports for Baltimore and San Jose were completed in December 2016;